1-basil/simple-auth/README.md

-then once user is filled with form and submits it redirects to welcome page also login page comes with fogot password option the validation of each text field with regex pattern during each await moment the is a loading screen and is come across any error there is error screen
+then once user is filled with form and submits it redirects to welcome page also login page comes with fogot password option the validation of each text field with regex pattern during each await moment the is a loading screen and is come across any error there is error screen.

-#get started
+## get started

 ref youtube -